nextmv-io/tour/getting-started/prerequisites.md

 go version go1.18.3 darwin/amd64
 ```

-You also need the following shared object files for your architecture and
+You also need Nextmv's cli tool. _You must have access to a private beta for
+this feature.
+Contact [support][support] for more information_.

-operating system from Nextmv.
-If not already installed, follow the instructions
+If not already installed and configured, follow the instructions
-[here](https://docs.nextmv.io/cli/installation) to install and configure
+[here][cli-install].
+The full reference for the Nextmv cli can be found
+[here][cli-reference].

-Nextmv's cli tool.
-Once you have successfully configured your api key, run
+Once you have successfully configured your api key, run `nextmv sdk get` to
-`nextmv sdk get` to download the shared object files to `~/.nextmv/lib`.
+download the necessary binary files to `~/.nextmv/lib`.
 Add a
 `NEXTMV_LIBRARY_PATH` environment variable pointing to them.
 Your setup should
 look something like this.